aeternity/aeternity/docs/debian_ubuntu_packaging.md

 Following the official Debian documentation for packaging, the information here might refer to `Debian (packaging)`, but it is implied that the same applies to Ubuntu as a Debian derivative.
-All the steps are tested on Ubuntu 16.04 and 18.04.
+All the steps are tested on 18.04.

 For full documentation about Debian packages, please review the following documents: